nasa-gcn/.github/PULL_REQUEST_TEMPLATE.md

 If you have a different preference or cannot merge after review for some other constraint, leave a note about it here.

 ### Changes
-List your changes
+List your changes in detail

 ### Acceptance Criteria
 What needs to happen functionally for this work to pass review?

 ### Related Issue(s)
-Remove this line and link your issue here: Issue #1234 - Add Foo to Bar.
+Resolves [Paste Issue URL here]

 ### Testing
 Add how you tested this PR AND add steps for testing this PR.